ducktrshessami/work-day-scheduler/README.md

 - Hourly color-coding updates

-- Stored data cleared at midnight
+- Stored data cleared and date changed at midnight

 ![The one and only screenshot](./assets/images/sc1.png)